Wangmoaza/PalmerLab-Rotation/README.md

 1. Fixed bug in sampling version

-    1.  np.argsort wasn't what I expected it to do (ranking) -> changed it to scipy.stats.rankdata
+    1.  np.argsort wasn't doing what I expected it to do (ranking) -> changed it to scipy.stats.rankdata
     2.  need to put patient 0 - 100 not max(min(data1), min(data2)) when generating joint distribution

 2. Copulas equation